Hrishikesh-Padhye/Guess-the-int/README.md

 Would you like to play a game with me ? sure
 Okay then lets play a game!!
-&nbsp;Here is the thing -
+ Here is the thing -
-&nbsp;&nbsp;&nbsp;&nbsp;I have an integer between 1 and your difficulty level in my mind &nbsp;&nbsp;&nbsp;&nbsp;Your task is to guess that number in as few attempts as possible within 6 attempts Your game begins in
+  I have an integer between 1 and your difficulty level in my mind Your task is to guess that number in as few attempts as possible within 6 attempts Your game begins in
 5...
 4...